btc-raspberrypiclub/cleaner-blog-jekyll/README.md

     repository](https://github.com/btc-raspberrypiclub/cleaner-blog-jekyll) to
     see how the files are set up.

+5. Create `404.html` if it doesn't already exist, and modify the front matter.

+    ```markdown
+    ---
+    layout: page
+    title: 404
+    description: Page not found
+    permalink: /404.html
+    ---
+    ```

 <!-- TODO:

 5. Add the form to the `contact.html` page.
 Add the following code to your